gavinlyonsrepo/RpiMotorLib/README.md

 This package provides a class to control the GPIO on a Raspberry Pi.

-This should already installed on most Raspberry Pis.
+This should already be installed on most Raspberry Pis.

 [Rpi.GPIO pypi page](https://pypi.python.org/pypi/RPi.GPIO)